Zaječar: ZA*73T

 The Festival of Contemporary Art ZALET (stylised as ZA*73T) organizes manifestations, such as exhibitions, concerts, literary evenings and experimental theater.

 Gitarijada

 Gitarijada (Serbian Cyrillic: Гитаријада, trans.
 Guitar fest) is a musical festival held during the summer in order to promote demo bands.
 Held since 1969, Gitarijada is one of the longest-lasting festivals in Serbia and in South Eastern Europe.
 The festival started its life in Zaječar during 1970.
 Some of notable bands from Serbia such as Bjesovi & Galija were winners in the Gitarijada competition during the '80s and '90s.
 The programme of the Gitarijada festival has several parts.
 Demo battles as a main item, with performances of artists and art exhibitions involving themes like rock, blues, metal and similar ones.

+Many local bands from Zaječar have participated in past events: